ap29600/dama/Readme.md

 (for example `$DAMA_CONFIG_DIR/brightness.sh` results in a tabname of `brightness`).
 Your script may call other executables in the `dama` directory, but these cannot be in the top level to avoid being called by the main executable.

+## Future plans / Unexpected findings

+Unfortunately, I have discovered a few limitations that will not allow the project to reach the target I had set for it, and they mostly have to do with how yad handles the notebook dialogs.

+As it stands, YAD relies on the xembed protocol to achieve multiple dialogs in a single window, meaning that good wayland support is not to be taken for granted.
+Since one of the main aims of this project is to be as independent of the desktop as possible, yad is definitely not the best foundation to build it on.

+Additionally, I have noticed that nesting panes and tabs also creates segfaults; I have opened an issue to check that this is not a problem on my end, but at this point I am pretty sure I will need to think of a different approach.
+This means that I will probably build the whole thing in either python, C or Rust.